-Omnious jet black1967 Mustang convertible with Eleanor body accents.
-New exterior chrome and stainless trim.
+Ominous jet black 1967 Ford Mustang convertible with Eleanor body accents.
+Very nice exterior chrome and stainless trim.
 Performance built 347/480hp Stroker motor by Performance Engines in TX.
-Roush World aluminum heads and topped off with new Edelbrock Cobra valve covers and air cleaner.
-Optioned with power steering, power disc brakes, newer Vintage AC and shifted by a Tremec 5-speed transmission.
+Roush World aluminum heads and topped off with Edelbrock Cobra valve covers and air cleaner.
+Optioned with power steering, power disc brakes, Vintage AC and shifted by a Tremec 5-speed transmission.
 Shelby Eleanor fiberglass hood, side scoops and tail panel.
-Very nice black newer bucket seat interior, center console and Shelby wood wheel.
-New black convertible top that is power and has matching black boot.
-Rolling on brand new COYS Shelby style rims and new performance rated tires to complete the package.
+Very nice black bucket seat interior, center console and Shelby wood wheel.
+Black convertible top that is power and has matching black boot.
+Rolling on COYS Shelby style rims and performance rated tires to complete the package.

 - Gorgeous black 1967 Mustang convertible

 - COY Shelby style rims and performance tires